OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 **Where:** University of Otago Science Library Seminar Room (ground floor).
 The room fits 25 people (reduced to 12 under Alert Level 2), and will operate on a first come-first served basis.

-If you are following along weekly the proposed schedule is as follows:
+If you are following along weekly, the proposed schedule is as follows:

 Date | Module | Topic
 ---|---|---